Legal Tips for HOAs and Condos Following a Natural Disaster

 What Is the “Corporate Transparency Act” and Why It Matters to Your Association and Directors

 For the past year, community association attorneys have been discussing the impact of the CTA (Corporate Transparency Act).
 Much of the discussion has been on whether the Act does or does not apply to homeowner and condominium associations.
-As the effective date of the law is January 1, 2024 (with first reports being due no later than January 1, 2025), the need for clear answers has become more pressing.
+As the effective date of the law is January 1, 2024 (with first reports for existing entities being due no later than January 1, 2025), the need for clear answers has become more pressing.
 What Is the CTA?
 The Corporate Transparency Act was enacted in 2021 as part of the Anti-Money Laundering Act of 2020.
-In short, the Act is intended to stop foreign actors … Continue reading
+In short, the Act is intended to … Continue reading

 Parliamentarian Pro Tips: Assisting Large Meetings